Hans Asperger: World War II (1939–1945)

-Post-World War II (1945 - to death)
+Post-World War II (1945 to death)

-Hans Asperger resumed his academic career after the war, in 1945, returning to the department he was directing, which had been destroyed by a bombardment.
+Hans Asperger resumed his academic career after the war in 1945, returning to the department he was directing, which had been destroyed by a bombardment.
 His authorization to teach was confirmed on February 9, 1946, because he was not a member of the NSDAP.

 Between 1946 and 1949, he was deputy director of the pediatric clinic in Vienna.
-In 1948, he co-founded the pediatric clinic, Osterreichischen Arbeitsgemeinschaft fur Heilpadagogik (now the Heilpadagogische Gesellschaft Osterreichs) in Innsbruck, Austria, for 5 years, succeeding Richard Priesel, who died suddenly on November 18, 1955.
+In 1948, he co-founded the pediatric clinic, Österreichische Arbeitsgemeinschaft für Heilpädagogik (now the Heilpädagogische Gesellschaft Österreichs) in Innsbruck, Austria, for 5 years, succeeding Richard Priesel, who died suddenly on 18 November 1955.
 Documentation of this part of his life is scarce.
 Hans Asperger's name is the last one mentioned on the list of recommendations, after those of three other doctors.
-Asperger took up his new position on March 31, 1957, with an inaugural lecture devoted to problems in modern pediatrics.
-According to the Innsbruck historian Franz Huter (1899-1997), Hans Asperger "quickly created a circle of friends and colleagues".
+Asperger took up his new position on 31 March 1957, with an inaugural lecture devoted to problems in modern pediatrics.
+According to the Innsbruck historian Franz Huter (1899–1997), Hans Asperger "quickly created a circle of friends and colleagues".
 His wife Hanna preferred to stay in Vienna.
 He was generally appreciated there for his pedagogy.

-Asperger was then appointed to the chair of pediatrics at the Vienna hospital on June 26, 1962, and was its director until his official retirement in 1977.
-In 1964 he was in charge of SOS-Kinderdorf in Hinterbrüh.
-In the same year he was appointed president of the Internationalen Gesellschaft fur Heilpadagogik.
+Asperger was then appointed to the chair of pediatrics at the Vienna hospital on 26 June 1962, and was its director until his official retirement in 1977.
+In 1964, he was in charge of SOS–Kinderdorf in Hinterbrüh.
+That same year he was appointed president of the Internationalen Gesellschaft für Heilpädagogik.

-On May 8, 1971, he was appointed vice-president of the newly founded Austrian Society for Allergy and Immunology (Osterreichischen Gesellschaft fur Allergologie und Immunologie).
+On 8 May 1971, he was appointed vice-president of the newly founded Austrian Society for Allergy and Immunology (Österreichische Gesellschaft für Allergologie und Immunologie).

-He became professor emeritus in 1977, and died three years later on October 20, 1980, after a short illness.
+He became professor emeritus in 1977, and died three years later on 21 October 1980, after a short illness.